Richie Palacios Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 19th in baseball in home runs given up (193 total, 1.2 per game).
+- Brewers pitchers combine to give up 193 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Miley (9-4 with a 3.20 ERA and 77 strikeouts in 115 1/3 innings pitched) goes for his 10th win when he gets the start for the Brewers, his 23rd of the season.

-- The left-hander's last appearance came on Thursday against the St. Louis Cardinals, when he threw six scoreless innings while allowing three hits.
+- His last time out was on Friday against the Miami Marlins, when the righty went five scoreless innings while allowing two hits.

-- In 22 games this season, the 36-year-old has amassed a 3.20 ERA and 6 strikeouts per nine innings, while allowing a batting average of .219 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.